intel/CPU-Manager-for-Kubernetes/docs/cli.md

   --pool=<pool>         Pool name: either infra, controlplane or dataplane.
   --publish             Whether to publish reports to the Kubernetes
                         API server.
+  --no-affinity         Do not set cpu affinity before forking the child
+                        command.
+In this mode the user program is responsible for reading the `KCM_CPUS_ASSIGNED` environment
+                        variable and moving a subset of its own processes and/or tasks to the assigned CPUs.
 ```

 ## Global configuration